 Grain Bake is a casserole.
 And it is as nutritious as what you decide to put in it.
-It is a combination of grains, healthy seed, beans and either fresh fruit or vegetables.
-It’s goes together in no time at all and cooks in a casserole dish in the oven in about an hour or so.
+It is a combination of grains, healthy seeds, beans, and either fresh fruit or vegetables.
+It goes together in no time at all and cooks in a casserole dish in the oven in about an hour or so.

 It’s about as easy as you can get.
 Grain Bake freezes beautifully and you serve it alongside fresh vegetables and other healthy food.

-The beauty of it is the simple preparation and the flexibility.
+The beauty of it is the simple preparation and flexibility.

 There really isn’t a recipe per se.
 It’s simply a method of preparing food for your flock that your birds will enjoy.

-A word of caution: if you want to add beans to this dish, you must soak dried beans overnight, rinse and boil for at least ten to fifteen minutes for them to be healthy for your birds.
+A word of caution: if you want to add beans to this dish, you must soak dried beans overnight, rinse and boil for at least 10 to 15 minutes for them to be healthy for your birds.
 You never want to feed raw beans and grain bake simply doesn’t do the trick with raw beans.
 They must be pre-cooked before adding them to your Grain Bake.

 With experience, I have found that certain combinations work well with this method of cooking.
-For instance, cinnamon, apples and canned pumpkin work very well together for a delicious dish that is good for your bird.
+For instance, cinnamon, apples, and canned pumpkin work well together for a delicious dish that is good for your bird.